-The Hospital has recognized COVID-19 related contributions in the amount of \$573,441 in revenues and \$30,163 in deferred capital contributions.
-These contributions were provided to the Hospital to assist with the increased operating and capital costs and lost of revenues resulting from COVID-19 implications.
-These restricted contributions are subject to meeting certain eligibility requirements based on agreements and guidelines provided by the funders, the Ministry of Health and Long Term Care and the North East Local Integration Network.
+The Hospital has recognized COVID-19 related contributions in the amount of \$570,907 (2021 - \$573,441) in revenues and \$50,560 (2021 - \$30,163) in deferred capital contributions.
+These contributions were provided to the Hospital to assist with the increased operating and capital costs resulting from COVID-19 implications.

+These restricted contributions are subject to meeting certain eligibility requirements based on agreements and guidelines provided by the funders, the Ministry of Health and Long Term Care and Ontario Health North.
+While the funders have provided guidelines in respect to the amount of funding potentially available to the Hospital, as well as criteria for eligibility and revenue recognition, this guidance continues to evolve and is subject to revision and interpretation.
 The contributions are subject to review and reconciliation by the funders and the adjustments, if any, will be repayable to the funders.
 The adjustments will be recognized in the year in which they become known.

-Management believes that the Hospital is currently in compliance with all the terms and conditions of these COVID-19 related contributions based on the guidelines provided at the time these financial statements were approved.
+Management believes that the Hospital is currently in compliance with all the terms and conditions of these COVID-19 related contributions based on the guidelines provided.